ysdn2019/Graduates-List/graduates/hannah-drynan.md

 ---
 path: /work/nasa-app-redesign
 graduate: Hannah Drynan
-mainimg: /assets/work/Drynan_Hannah_project2_web_main.jpg
+cover: /assets/work/Drynan_Hannah_project2_web_main.jpg
-thumbnailimg: /assets/work/Drynan_Hannah_project2_web_thumbnail-portrait.jpg
+thumbnail: /assets/work/Drynan_Hannah_project2_web_thumbnail-portrait.jpg
 title: NASA App Redesign
 groupmembers:
-fields: Digital, Interactive, UI/UX
+category: Digital, Interactive, UI/UX
 mediumdimensions:  Interactive Design
 description: This project was designed for my Advanced Topics of Interactivity course.
 The goal for this project was to take the information from the existing NASA app and create my own version of it.
 I wanted to create a more visually appealing, organized and user friendly app.
 digitallink: